• Skip to primary navigation

 8. VanEck Vectors Low Carbon Energy ETF

-A minimum of 80% of the VanEck Vectors Low Carbon Energy ETF’s assets usually go towards stocks of low-carbon energy companies.
-Investments in MVIS Global Low Carbon Energy Index seek to mimic the index’s performance before fees and expenses with as much accuracy as possible.
+At least 80% of the VanEck Vectors Low Carbon Energy ETF’s assets usually go towards stocks of low-carbon energy companies.
+Investments in the MVIS Global Low Carbon Energy Index seek to mimic the index’s performance before fees and expenses with as much accuracy as possible.

-Companies involved in low-carbon energy may be small and medium-sized companies and foreign companies.
+Companies involved in low-carbon energy may be small, medium-sized, or foreign companies.
 Generally, low-carbon energy companies produce renewable energy, manufacture electric vehicles, and use alternative fuels and associated technologies.

 TheVanEck Vectors Low Carbon Energy ETF seeks long-term capital appreciation.
 The Fund attempts to maximize actual returns while minimizing risks associated with sustained market declines to maximize long-term total returns.

-Investments in the fund typically consist of exchange-traded products providing exposure to inflation-fighting tangible assets, such as infrastructure, commodities, financial support, natural resource equities; REITs, MLPs, income assets, bitcoin, and gold.
+The fund’s investments typically consist of exchange-traded products that provide exposure to inflation-fighting tangible assets, such as infrastructure, commodities, financial support, natural resource equities, REITs, MLPs, income assets, bitcoin, and gold.

 With an expense ratio of 0.62%, this fund is non-diversified.